bpnace/festivv/README.md

 3. Check that the SQL in `simplified-security-fix.sql` has been executed successfully
 4. Run `node test-connection.js` to verify your connection is working
 5. Check the Supabase logs for any specific database errors

+### Camera Permissions

+If the camera doesn't work:
+1. Make sure you've granted camera permissions to the app
+2. On iOS, check that camera usage is enabled in Settings
+3. On Android, verify that the app has camera permissions in system settings

 ### SQL Troubleshooting